 "The determination of the parameters and the methodology used as well as any changes thereto shall be discussed in detail within the coordination committee with a view to increasing the capacity and number of slots available for allocation, before a final decision on the parameters for slot allocation is taken.
 All relevant documents shall be made available on request to interested parties."

-2.7 Subsequent sections of this paper detail how these requirements have been met by the Commission.
+2.5 Subsequent sections of this paper detail how this requirement was met by the Commission.